 - Less is more.
 Cut down on the demand for resources by consuming less.
 Buy only what you need, and look for pre-owned or repurposed items before purchasing something brand new.

-The Smithsonian’s National Zoo has three red pandas at Asia Trail.
+The Smithsonian’s National Zoo has two red pandas at Asia Trail.
 Asa, a female, came to the Zoo in December 2015.
-Nutmeg, a female, and her cub Jackie, a male, debuted at the Zoo in January 2018.
+Jackie, a male, debuted at the Zoo in January 2018.